omobadev/RN-Crypto/README.md

 Subscribers will have access to basic tariffs with free communication services and a basic set of services and advanced tariffs with payment for communication services and a set of additional services.

-Unique advantages of the InPhone mobile operator for subscribers: referral program of selling numbers by subscribers themselves bonus payment system for communication services, incl.
-Coin CGC Platform 4 tariffs with different capabilities of the subscriber to generate income, up to income from all types of income-generating activities of the operator exchange of "beautiful" numbers
+### Unique advantages of the InPhone mobile operator for subscribers:
+ - Referral program of selling numbers by subscribers themselves
+ - Bonus payment system for communication services, incl.
+Coin CGC Platform
+ - 4 tariffs with different capabilities of the subscriber to generate income, up to income from all types of income-generating activities of the operator exchange of "beautiful" numbers
- Opportunity for the subscriber to become the owner of tokens of the mobile operator “InPhone” by purchasing a token package, incl. for CGC coins
+ - Opportunity for the subscriber to become the owner of tokens of the mobile operator “InPhone” by purchasing a token package, incl. for CGC coins
- Any subscriber who has installed the InPhone application receives a reward for the active time of the application by simply installing and activating an account.
+ - Any subscriber who has installed the InPhone application receives a reward for the active time of the application by simply installing and activating an account.
 At the same time, the subscriber is involved in maintaining the operation of the blockchain network of the mobile operator.
 This fee is formed on the basis of the Staking (POS) blockchain algorithm and is paid to the subscriber in CGC coins.
-Multi-currency wallet for storing / receiving / sending cryptocurrencies Any subscriber of the InPhone application, regardless of the type of tariff purchased, has the opportunity to use the built-in cryptocurrency wallet that supports various types of cryptocurrencies, including a CGC platform coin.
+- Multi-currency wallet for storing / receiving / sending cryptocurrencies
+- Any subscriber of the InPhone application, regardless of the type of tariff purchased, has the opportunity to use the built-in cryptocurrency wallet that supports various types of cryptocurrencies, including a CGC platform coin.
 The main types of supported cryptocurrencies at the start: BTC, ETH, CGC.
 In the future, the list of supported cryptocurrencies will be expanded.

-Cryptocurrency Messenger
+### Cryptocurrency Messenger
 The messenger is the InPhone project’s internal private chat, working on the CGC blockchain network, with the help of which the encryption of the data transfer of subscribers is carried out.

 The subscriber has the opportunity to choose a method of identification in the network - the subscriber’s number of the InPhone mobile operator or ID in the blockchain network.

 To use the crypto messenger, the subscriber must install the InPhone application on a smartphone (mobile version) or PC (desktop version).

-The main functionality of the crypto messenger, launched at the start of the InPhone project: transfer of audio / video files, image files and other documents emoticon / emoji text messaging synchronization, at the request of the InPhone user subscriber, smartphone contacts with the InPhone application, blacklist of subscribers
+### The main functionality of the crypto messenger, launched at the start of the InPhone project:
+ - Transfer of audio / video files, image files and other documents
+ - Emoticon / emoji text messaging
+ - Synchronization, at the request of the InPhone user subscriber, smartphone contacts with the InPhone application, blacklist of subscribers

-In the future, the functionality of the InPhone crypto messenger will be supplemented:
+### In the future the functionality of the InPhone crypto messenger will be supplemented:
- Built-in online games such as "poker", "roulette", etc. with the possibility of betting with CGC coins with the integration of games in the Golden Crystal Casino partnership project conference call creation of private chats, with a timer to delete chat the ability to create self-deleting messages scan QR codes creating
+ - ilt-in online games such as "poker", "roulette", etc. with the possibility of betting with CGC coins with the integration of games in the Golden Crystal Casino partnership project
+- Conference call
+- Creation of private chats, with a timer to delete chat
+- The ability to create self-deleting messages
+- Scan QR codes

 </br>